-This bill amends existing laws related to state finances, specifically focusing on the establishment of a "Government Growth Limit" as defined in the newly enacted R.S.
-39:33.3.
-The Revenue Estimating Conference is tasked with determining this growth limit annually, which will dictate the maximum amount of recurring revenue from the State General Fund that can be appropriated for certain purposes.
-The calculation of this limit will consider factors such as population growth and changes in consumer price indices.
-Additionally, the bill specifies that any recurring revenue recognized above this growth limit can only be appropriated for nonrecurring expenses.
+This bill amends existing Louisiana state finance laws to establish a "Government Growth Limit," which will be determined annually by the Revenue Estimating Conference.
+The growth limit will dictate the maximum amount of recurring revenue from the State General Fund that can be appropriated for certain purposes.
+The bill outlines the calculation of this limit, which will be based on a combination of population growth and changes in consumer price indices over the previous five years.
+Additionally, it specifies that if the growth factor is negative, the limit will default to the previous year's appropriations.

-The bill also modifies existing provisions regarding the executive budget and appropriations.
-It mandates that executive budget recommendations for recurring revenue must not exceed the established government growth limit.
-Furthermore, any proposals by the governor to exceed either the expenditure limit or the government growth limit must be itemized separately from the executive budget.
-The bill ensures that appropriations from the state general fund and dedicated funds comply with the new requirements set forth in R.S.
-39:33.3, reinforcing fiscal responsibility and transparency in state financial management.
+The bill also introduces new requirements for the executive budget, stating that recommendations for appropriations must not exceed the established government growth limit.
+It mandates that any proposals by the governor to exceed this limit must be itemized and submitted separately from the executive budget.
+Furthermore, appropriations from the state general fund and dedicated funds must conform to the new growth limit requirements.
+The bill will take effect contingent upon the approval of a related constitutional amendment in a statewide election.

 Statutes affected: